 The high school students are provided with a red poppy and a small envelope to make a voluntary contribution to support the veterans and their families.
 On November 11th the students participate in a Remembrance Day assembly.
 This helps to provide a better understanding and appreciation what those who have served Canada in times of war, armed conflict, and peace stand for, and what these brave men and women have sacrificed for our country.

-Town Centre Private High School is proud to present a cheque each November to the Veterans Association of Markham.
+Town Centre Private Schools was proud to present a cheque each November to the Veterans Association of Markham.